MicrosoftDocs/power-platform/power-platform/admin/track-sent-folder-items.md

 > [!Important]
 > - This feature is disabled by default and you can enabled with the OrgDBOrgSettings **AutoTrackSentFolderItems** setting.
-> - Enable tracking for send items is only supported with a Microsoft Exchange mailbox.
+> - Enable tracking for sent items is only supported with a Microsoft Exchange mailbox.

 - **Accept all email messages**: Any email in the mailbox will be tracked to Dynamics 365.